Sameer280767/belly-button-challenge/README.md

 The example gauge code was modified to account for values ranging from 0 through 9.

 ### **Deploying website to Github pages**
  - Go to settings.
 Then pages.
-Select main branch
+Select main branch and root folder.
+ - Save.
+Go to code.
+On clicking a yellow button and once thejob is completed, go to pages.
+ - The website is deployed in the link as below
+ -